-During our many years in South Africa, pleasure to know many Zulu people, one person stand out above all others.
+During our many years in South Africa, we were pleasured to know many Zulu people.
+One person stands out above all others.
 His name – Simon Dube.

 Simon taught me a lot about his culture, people, and language.
 My biggest lesson was on the topic of forgiveness.
 Simon often reminded me,